+During 2024, projects totaling \$142,000, primarily for wireless access points, updated switches, HVAC units, and an elevator phone were completed.
+The Project also invested \$32,000 in architect fees for future building construction that remained in construction in progress as of June 30, 2024.
 During 2023, there were no capital asset events.
-During 2022, projects totaling \$45,000, primarily to remove and replace sidewalks, were completed.
 These capital events were classified as an increase to the right to use buildings in accordance with Governmental Accounting Standards Board (GASB) 94.